okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-widget/main/index.md

 ## About the sign-in page

-The sign-in page is a JavaScript library that gives you a fully featured and customizable sign-in experience that you can use to authenticate users on any website.
-How you customize the sign-in page depends on whether Okta is hosting it (redirect authentication) or you're embedding it in your app (embedded authentication).
+The sign-in page is a JavaScript library that gives you a fully-featured and customizable sign-in experience that you can use to authenticate users on any website.
+How you customize the sign-in page depends if Okta hosts it (redirect authentication) or you embed it in your app (embedded authentication).

 * Redirect authentication: Okta hosts the sign-in page that appears when your applications redirect to Okta to sign users in.
 You can customize the page using easy controls or a code editor that is provided.
 See [Style for redirect authentication](#style-for-redirect-authentication).

-* Embedded authentication: After you've [installed the Okta Sign-In Widget](https://github.com/okta/okta-signin-widget#embedded-self-hosted) into your project, configure the authentication scenarios that you want to support.
+* Embedded authentication: After you've [installed the Okta Sign-In Widget](https://github.com/okta/okta-signin-widget#embedded-self-hosted) in your project, configure the authentication scenarios that you want to support.
 Then you can customize the sign-in page.
-Apply customizations to match your branding using CSS and JavaScript.
+Match your branding using CSS and JavaScript to apply customizations.
 See [Style for embedded authentication](#style-for-embedded-authentication).

 ## Style for redirect authentication

-You can add any HTML, CSS, or JavaScript to the sign-in page and also customize it [per application](#per-application-customization) and with multiple brands.
+You can add HTML, CSS, or JavaScript to the sign-in page, customize it [per application](#per-application-customization) and for multiple brands.
 You can use variables and request context, and bypass the custom sign-in page.

 > **Note:** Before you can customize for redirect authentication, you must customize your [Okta URL domain](/docs/guides/custom-url-domain/).